naf01/Flight-Forge/README.md

-# ✈️ Flight-Forge - Full-Stack Flight Management System
+# ✈️ Flight-Forge - Flight Management System

 ## 📌 Overview
 **Flight-Forge** is a **full-stack flight management system** built using the **PERN stack**: